milonmaze/privacy-terms-observatory/explore.zoom.us/en-us/trust/transparency.html.md

 Data set
 Overview

-Released: August 9, 2021
+Released: Feb 8, 2022

-We are pleased to offer our transparency report for the period of December 13, 2020 through June 30, 2021.
+We are pleased to offer our transparency report for the period of July 1, 2021 through December 31, 2021.
 This report is designed to offer insight into how Zoom Video Communications, Inc. (Zoom) responds to requests for user data from law enforcement agencies and government authorities globally.
 Zoom believes that transparency is critical to building trust and fostering the free and open exchange of ideas.

+What’s new in this report: In this report, we have added information about the number of delayed-notice orders we received as part of U.S. requests.

 As detailed in our Privacy Statement, Zoom is committed to protecting user privacy and only produces user data to governments in response to valid and lawful requests in accordance with our Government Requests Guide and relevant legal policies.